ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

     .withArgs(sender.address, receiver2.address, 25);
 });
 ```
-With the ``emit`` matcher we can check if a contract emitted particular event on calling some method.
-To that matcher we provide the mock contract that we predict to emit the event and the name of that event.
-In our case the mock contract is splitter and the name of event - Transfer.
-As we can see, we can also check precise arguments that the event was emmited with - we pass as many arguments to ``withArgs`` matcher, as many arguments accepts our event.
-In case of EtherSplitter contract we pass addresses of the sender and the receiver along with transferred Wei amount.
+The ``emit`` matcher allows us to check if a contract emitted the specified event on calling a method.
+As the parameters, we provide the mock contract that we predict to emit the event, along with the name of that event.
+In our case, the mock contract is ``splitter`` and the name of the event - ``Transfer``.
+We can also verify the precise values of arguments that the event was emmited with - we pass as many arguments to ``withArgs`` matcher, as our event expects.
+In case of EtherSplitter contract, we pass the addresses of the sender and the receiver along with the transferred Wei amount.
 ## ``revertedWith``
-As the last example we'll perform checking if the transaction was reverted after sending uneven number of Wei to split.
-We'll use for that ``revertedWith`` matcher:
+As the last example, we'll check if the transaction was reverted in case of uneven number of Wei.
+We'll use ``revertedWith`` matcher:
 ```ts
 it('Reverts when Vei amount uneven', async () => {
     await expect(splitter.split({value: 51})).to.be.revertedWith('Uneven Wei amount not allowed');
 });
 ```
-Passing that test will assure us that transaction was indeed reverted.
-However there must be also exact match between the messages that we send while reverting (specified in ``require`` statement) and the message we expect in ``revertedWith``.
-If we go back to the code of EtherSplitter contract, in the ``require`` statement we provide the message: "Uneven Wei amount not allowed".
-That matches the message we expect in our test.
+The test, if passed, will assure us that the transaction was reverted indeed.
+However, there must be also an exact match between the messages that we passed in ``require`` statement and the message we expect in ``revertedWith``.
+If we go back to the code of EtherSplitter contract, in the ``require`` statement, we provide the message: "Uneven Wei amount not allowed".
+This matches the message we expect in our test.
 If they were not equal, the test would fail.

 **Congratulations!
-You've made your first big step towards testing smart contracts with Waffle like a pro!**
+You've made your first big step towards testing smart contracts with Waffle like a pro!
+You might be interested in our other tutorials:**